 In November 1969 Australian Francis James was last seen in China, trying unsuccessfully to cross the border back into Hong Kong.
 For three years there was no word on his whereabouts although it was widely assumed he was being held by the Chinese.
 In 1971 my father Jack Spackman wrote a three-part feature for The Age newspaper in Melbourne on the Francis James mystery which today is a masterclass in China Watching.
 After setting out the story of his disappearance in part one, Dad turned his attention to why James was of interest to China in the first place.

-While the Chinese authorities were silent on Francis James, Bax cited one report, unattributed but accepted as reliable by experienced China-watchers, that James had been held ‘for making profit out of lies about China’.
+While the Chinese authorities were silent on Francis James, Jack cited one report, unattributed but accepted as reliable by experienced China-watchers, that James had been held ‘for making profit out of lies about China’.
 That report, according to Greg Clark writing after James’ death in 1992, came from Australian journalist Wilfred Burchett.

 But before we get into the second part of our masterclass, who was Francis James before he made his highly contentious visit to China in March 1969?
 His obituary in the UK’s Independent newspaper describes him as, among other things, “publisher, businessman, journalist, airman, churchman and prisoner.”

 His attire included silver-buckled shoes and breeches of purple velvet, finished on a flourish with a cape, a wide-brimmed hat and dark glasses.
 The hat and glasses were to protect his eyes, seriously damaged when his Spitfire was shot down in World War II.

 Your bespectacled Girl Reporter can attest that Francis’ contact lenses, made especially for him by a Harley Street specialist, were terrifying thick, hard discs of enormous size which were enough to convince me to go glasses all the way.